jgraettinger/blog/compare-flow-and-materialize.md

 Sometimes you want reactivity, and sometimes you don't.

 To sketch how this works in Flow, you create a derivation which:
-- indexes current product pricing within its register, shuffled on product ID, and
+- Indexes current product pricing within its register, shuffled on product ID, and
-- joins each order, on product ID, with its current price to produce an update of the customer's lifetime value.
+- Joins each order, on product ID, with its current price to produce an update of the customer's lifetime value.

 _"But wait,"_ I hear you ask,
 _"in what order are product updates vs orders processed?!??"_